 There are lots of ways to reduce your risk of getting a sexually transmitted infection (STI).
 Of course, the best way to avoid STIs and unwanted pregnancy is not to have sex.
-For those who do chose to become sexually active, though, there are ways you can help reduce your risk of contracting an STI.
+For those who do choose to become sexually active, though, there are ways you can help reduce your risk of contracting an STI.

-- Limit the number of partners you have: If you are going to have sex, have it with just one person and ask about his or her sexual history.
+Limit the number of partners you have: If you are going to have sex, have it with just one person and ask about his or her sexual history.
 The fewer partners you have, the less chance you will get an STI.

-- Protect Yourself: Condoms work really well in stopping most STIs from being passed from an infected partner to another when they are used consistently and correctly every time a person has oral, vaginal or anal sex.
+Protect Yourself: Condoms work really well in stopping most STIs from being passed from an infected partner to another when they are used consistently and correctly every time a person has oral, vaginal or anal sex.
 Consistently and correctly means that a person makes sure they use a condom every time they have oral, vaginal or anal sex and put it on and use it the right way.

-- Learn about vaccines: One important prevention tool against STIs is vaccination.
-Currently, vaccines are available to protect against infection with HPV, hepatitis A and hepatitis B. Talk to your healthcare provider to see which vaccines might be recommended for you.
+Learn about vaccines: One important prevention tool against STIs is vaccination.
+Currently, vaccines are available to protect against infection with HPV, hepatitis A, and hepatitis B. Talk to your healthcare provider to see which vaccines might be recommended for you.

-- Avoid alcohol and drug use: Avoiding alcohol and recreational drug use reduces the risk of contracting an STI, having an unwanted pregnancy, or being coerced to have sex.
+Avoid alcohol and drug use: Avoiding alcohol and recreational drug use reduces the risk of contracting an STI, having an unwanted pregnancy, or being coerced to have sex.
 Alcohol and drug use can reduce our ability to make good decisions.
-It may also make us more likely to be talked into into participating in an activity without being able to give our full consent.
+It may also make us more likely to be talked into participating in an activity without being able to give our full consent.